Life As a Brickmason or Blockmason

 - Break or cut bricks, tiles, or blocks to size, using trowel edge, hammer, or power saw.

-When polled, Brickmasons and Blockmasons say the following skills are most frequently used in their jobs:
+Brickmasons and Blockmasons state the following job skills are important in their day-to-day work.

 Coordination: Adjusting actions in relation to others’ actions.